SeaGL/organization/meetings/2025/20250804-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Angel: very busy this summer, would like to be able to contribute more, excited to see everyone and have new folks join
-- Linnea: Will check with DiscoTech ppl and get back to SeaGL.
-Very happy to be here.
-- AJ: (had to leave early)
-- Kim: Welcome Linnea.
-Happy that everyone is here.
-I feel like I haven't been as active in the conversations as I could be, but hoping to get better.
-- Dina: Have lots to do but summer is starting to get really busy.
-Less time in August.
-Really excited that Linnea's here and to start ramping things up for SeaGL.
-- Salt: Exciting to have new folks joining us.
-Feeling disconnected from SeaGL as I travel and to other things.
-Nice to see things move forward, I'm pingable and available.

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)